groundy

 The memory classes that power discrete GPUs operate on a different order of magnitude.
 GDDR6X, GDDR7, and HBM stacks run at higher per-pin speeds on wider buses (256-bit to 384-bit per consumer GPU, thousands of bits per HBM package).
 The resulting system-level bandwidth is an order of magnitude higher than LPDDR5X on a narrow bus.

-Even assuming a generous 256-bit bus at 10.7 Gbps, the result is approximately 340 GB/s, derived from Samsung’s published pin speed.
+The DGX Spark’s confirmed 273 GB/s sits at the low end of that comparison.
 Discrete GPUs with GDDR6X or GDDR7 on wide buses deliver several times that bandwidth, and data center accelerators with HBM stacks reach higher still.
 The gap is roughly 3x to 10x depending on configuration, and it maps directly to the decode speed ceiling.
+One review measured a workstation RTX 6000 clearing over 240 tok/s on a 120B model where the Spark managed roughly 12, a ~20x gap that tracks the bandwidth difference, not the FP4 compute spec the Spark wins on [Updated June 2026].

 This is not a flaw in the hardware.
 It is the engineering tradeoff that unified memory demands.
 LPDDR5X is soldered, low-power, and capacity-dense.
 Discrete GPU memory is high-throughput, power-hungry, and capacity-limited per chip.
 The two memory classes optimize for different constraints, and the bandwidth gap is the consequence of choosing the low-power, high-capacity path.

 Apple Silicon machines face the same constraint.
-The M-series unified memory architecture uses LPDDR5X and delivers capacity at low power, but bandwidth sits in a similar range.
-A developer choosing between a Grace-Blackwell-class box and an Apple Silicon machine for local inference is comparing two bandwidth-constrained systems.
+The M-series unified memory architecture uses LPDDR5X and delivers capacity at low power, with the higher-end Max and Ultra parts reaching into the hundreds of GB/s, well above the Spark’s 273.
+A developer choosing between the DGX Spark and an Apple Silicon machine for local inference is comparing two bandwidth-constrained systems, and the runtime matters as much as the silicon (see MLX vs llama.cpp on Apple Silicon).
 The differentiator is which one delivers more bandwidth per dollar for the target model size.

 Second-Order Economics: Fitting the Model vs Running It

 The economic distortion works like this.
-A developer buys a unified-memory inference box because the spec sheet says it has enough memory for a 70B or 109B model.
+A developer buys a unified-memory inference box because the spec sheet says it has enough memory for a 70B or 120B model.
 The model loads.
 It runs.
-At 1 to 2 tokens per second for the larger models, the interactive experience is slow enough that it is usable only for batch generation, not for conversation or agentic loops that require back-and-forth reasoning.
+At roughly 2.7 tok/s for a 70B and around 12 tok/s for a 120B MoE at batch size one [Updated June 2026], the single-user interactive experience is slow enough that it suits batch generation and overnight jobs more than conversation or agentic loops that require back-and-forth reasoning.

 The developer then faces a choice: run a smaller model that fits within the bandwidth budget for acceptable speed, or accept that the hardware’s advertised capability (running large models) and its practical performance (running them at usable speed) are different things.
 The capacity was the purchase justification.
 The bandwidth is the actual constraint.